 Dogger Bank Wind Farm will play a critical role in the UK’s effort to achieve net-zero through the use of low-carbon fuel sources.

 The full works are expected to take approximately two years to complete.

 Experience in the design and installation of high voltage electrical infrastructure has placed Powersystems in a position ideally suited to carry out the onshore design and cable installation for offshore windfarms.
 Recently completed projects include; The Burbo Bank Offshore Wind Farm which is a 348 MW offshore wind farm located on the west coast of the UK in the Irish Sea.
 It consists of an original 90 MW wind farm commissioned in 2007 and a 258 MW extension completed in 2017.
 As well as Race Bank Wind Farm, which was a 573 MW Round 2 offshore wind farm located 27 km north of Blakeney Point off the coast of Norfolk.
 The farm was commissioned in February 2018.

 Since Powersystems first wind farm installation at Goonhilly Downs in 1992 they have been actively involved with wind farm projects ranging from single turbines to 60 plus turbine sites.
-Powersystems engineers are experienced in the design, specification, installation and commissioning of wind farm switchgear, transformers, cable infrastructure, earth systems and SCADA cabling, enabling the complete installation to be carried out.
+Powersystems engineers are experienced in the design, specification, installation and commissioning of the wind farm substation; switchgear, transformers, cable infrastructure, earth systems and SCADA cabling, enabling the complete installation to be carried out.